Comic Book Fantasy Casting

 - Great Brother Chang in Black Lagoon looks a lot like Chow Yun-Fat.

-- Cowboy Bebop's Spike Spiegel was modelled after famous 1970s Japanese action film star Yusaku Matsuda.
+- Spike Spiegel was modeled after famous 1970s Japanese action film star Yusaku Matsuda.

 - Freddy from Cromartie High School bears an obvious resemblance to Freddie Mercury from Queen.
 It's never explicitly stated whether or not he actually is Freddie Mercury, but most signs point to no. Just avoids No Celebrities Were Harmed since his characterization has no resemblance at all to Freddy's public persona.